Harsh-Ajay-Babhre/Expense-Tracker/README.md

 ---

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

 ## 🙌 Acknowledgements

 Special thanks to all contributors and libraries used in this project, including **spaCy**, **Tkinter**, and **Matplotlib**.